-There are plenty of reasons to keep signing up for new rewards credit cards, and that’s true even if you already love the ones you have.
-After all, credit card issuers are constantly rolling out new offers, including new credit cards with generous bonuses you can earn.
-Then there are spending incentives and changing benefits that can make older cards more attractive than they were before.
+There are good reasons to keep signing up for new credit cards, and that’s true even if you already love the ones you have.
+Credit card issuers are constantly rolling out new offers, including Today’s best credit cards with generous bonuses.

-But, you may encounter a problem if you keep on adding new credit cards year after year.
-If you use multiple cards for purchases in order to maximize bonus rewards categories with each one, for example, you may have trouble keeping track of your spending and all the different bills.
-Not only that, but too many credit cards can mean more annual fees and benefits to keep track of and use.
+But it’s not hard to see how this strategy could become dangerous over time.
+If you regularly use multiple cards for purchases, you may have trouble keeping track of your spending and bills.
+Not only that, but too many credit cards can mean more annual fees and benefits to keep track of.

 How many credit cards is too many?
-And is it possible to have several cards (or dozens of credit cards) without harming your finances?
+And is it possible to have several credit cards without harming your finances?

 Is there such a thing as too many credit cards?

 Then again, it’s easy to become overwhelmed with different credit card earning rates, rewards programs, fees and payment due dates.
-In that case, you may realize you’ve reached your limit once you begin getting your cards and payments confused, or when you can no longer keep track of the perks each one offers.
+You may realize you’ve reached your limit when you begin getting your cards and payments confused, or can no longer keep track of the perks each one offers.